losandes/heinz-95729/README.md

 The participation grade will include some in-class discussions.
 Make sure I know ahead of time if you are not able to attend class.

 I expect you to establish a professional relationship with each other, and with me.
 That means clear communication, and at times, negotiation.
-In the marketplace, communications skills are among the most desirable assets that hiring managers look for.
+In the marketplace, communications skills are among the most desirable qualities that hiring managers look for.
 Take the opportunity to practice the following skills:

 * **Listen** and communicate your comprehension.
 * **Question** and attempt to reduce ambiguity.
 Be honest and open about what you don’t understand.
-* **Criticize** and argue _constructively_.
+* **Criticize** and argue _respectfully_, and _constructively_.
 * **Venture** and be resourceful.
 Back your statements with fact and research based evidence.
 * **Calculate** and be diplomatic: disagree respectfully; think about what you are saying; be concise and try not to waste other’s time.